-A STA transmitting an HE PPDU that carries a group addressed MPDU shall set the value of the TXVECTOR parameter NOMINAL_PACKET_PADDING to 16 µs.
+A STA transmitting an HE PPDU that carries a broadcast addressed MPDU shall set the value of the TXVECTOR parameter NOMINAL_PACKET_PADDING to 16 µs.
+A STA transmitting an HE PPDU that carries a group addressed, but not broadcast addressed, MPDU shall not set the value of the TXVECTOR parameter NOMINAL_PACKET_PADDING to a value which is less than that required for any of the intended recipients in the group address.

 CID 21421